barneycarroll/ember-handebarf/README.md

 # ember-jshbs

 *ember-jshbs* is Javascript in Handlebars for Ember.
-It aims to reinstate as much of Javascript's expressive power in Handlebars with a bear minimum of API surface & opinion.
+It aims to reinstate as much of Javascript's expressive power in Handlebars with a bare minimum of API surface & opinion.
 It consists of 4 helpers that drastically extend Handlebars:

 * [`global`](#globalpath)
 * [`invoke`](#invokefn-arguments)